Kaddy1/Project_Portfolio_2/README.md

  - The average satisfaction score for both churned and non-churned customers is 1.
 This indicates a high level of dissatisfaction among customers who have churned.
- - Similarly, the analysis also suggests that dissatisfaction exists among some customers who are still with the bank the bank.
+ - Similarly, the analysis also suggests that dissatisfaction exists among some customers who are still with the bank.

 7. Credit Scores and Churn
    <img width="152" alt="Screenshot 2024-02-13 at 16 16 09" src="https://github.com/Kaddy1/Project_Portfolio_2/assets/79577163/205750ce-6227-48c0-bd25-6cc4653d178b">

- - On average, customers who have churned have a credit score of 645 and those who have not churned have a credit score of 651.
+ - On average, customers who have churned have a credit score of 645, and those who have not churned have a credit score of 651.
  - Customers who have exited have slightly lower average credit scores compared to those who have not.
   Further investigations need to be done as credit score alone might not be the key driver to customer churn.